TheBevyFlock/bevy_new_2d/docs/workflows.md

   ```
 </details>

-The values are set automatically by `cargo generate`, or you can edit them yourself and push a commit.
+The initial values are set automatically by `bevy new`, but you can edit them yourself and push a commit.

 ### Set up itch.io upload